valyala/httpteleport/cmd/httptp/README.md

 	snappy - responses are compressed using snappy algorithm.
 Balance between network bandwidth and CPU usage (default "flate") -inDelay duration
-    	How long to wait before sending batched responses back if -inType=teleport -inTLSCert string
+    	How long to wait before sending batched responses back if -inType=teleport -inGetOnly
+    	Accept only GET -in requests if set to true -inMaxBodySize int
+    	Maximum body size for -in requests (default 4194304) -inMaxHeaderSize int
+    	Maximum header size for -in requests (default 4096) -inTLSCert string
     	Path to TLS certificate file if -inType=https or teleports (default "/etc/ssl/certs/ssl-cert-snakeoil.pem") -inTLSKey string